sagemath/trac_to_gh/Issue 6567.md

 # Issue 6567: function to test whether or not some integer is a primitive root modulo n

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6567

 Original creator: mvngu